-- 7.2 The waiting lists will be established on the offer day will be maintained up to the end of the Autumn Term and ranked according to each admission authority's oversubscription criteria.
-Lists will then be passed to foundation, trust, academy, free and voluntary aided schools, who may, or may not, continue with the waiting lists.
+- 7.1 Derby City Council will establish a waiting list for each school where the number of applications for those schools has exceeded the places available in the relevant Year group.
+Only those unsuccessful preferences ranked higher than the final offer will be added to the waiting list. - 7.2 The waiting lists will be established on the offer day and will be maintained up to the end of the Autumn Term and ranked according to each admission authority's oversubscription criteria.
+Lists will then be passed to the foundation, trust, academy, and free and voluntary aided schools, which may, or may not, continue with the waiting lists.
 The Local Authority will continue to keep a waiting list for community and voluntary controlled schools throughout the academic year of entry.
-Should parents wish their child to remain on a waiting list for the following academic year, they should contact the Admissions Team on 01332 642730 from the 15 June each year.
-Should parents/carers need further support in contacting the Admissions Team, they can use Relay UK, where 18001 can be added to the voice number, alternatively BSL Signed Video facility, Derby City Council Signing Service. - 7.3 This waiting list ranking for any school may change due to late or unsuccessful applications and any subsequent offers.
+Should parents wish their child to remain on a waiting list for the following academic year, they should contact the Admissions Team on 01332 956988 from the 15 June each year. - 7.3 This waiting list ranking for any school may change due to late or unsuccessful applications and any subsequent offers.